 First, there are many types of identity documents, even within one country.
 In the USA alone, every state has its own type of ID, sometimes in several different designs.
 If clients come from more than one country, the need to accept even more various types of IDs to verify customers’ identity grows exponentially.

-Second, ID documents contain not only textual information, but also information encoded in various security elements and images.
+Second, ID documents contain not only textual information, but also information encoded in various security features and images.

 Third, as we already mentioned, such companies need to not only read the data, but also verify it.
 That means identity data entry automation is just a part of the journey, although an important one.